privacytrustlab/ml_privacy_meter/experiments/README.md

 ## Signal

-We support different attack signals, which is defined by `audit.signal` in the configuration file.Currently, we support the following two signals:
+We support different attack signals, which are defined by `audit.signal` in the configuration file.
+Currently, we support the following two signals:

 - `loss`
   This is the classification loss that the target model is trained to minimize.
 - `rescaled_logits`
-  This is the rescaled logits, which is $\log (p/1-p)$, where $p$ is the probability of predicting the correct label.
+  This is the rescaled logit, which is $\log (p/1-p)$, where $p$ is the probability of predicting the correct label.

 ## Others